 This experiment is for all ages, as the colored smilies show.
 You can do the algae and pollution experiment with your whole family together!

-The algae and pollution experiment is a biology experiment from Layers of Learning Unit 4-20 about conservation.
+The algae and pollution experiment is a Biology experiment from the Layers of Learning Ecology unit.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Algae grows naturally in ponds and is a normal part of the ecosystem of a pond.
 However, certain pollutants can affect the growth of algae.
 Phosphorus is one of the most important nutrients for plant growth, but if too much phosphorus makes its way into a pond, river, or lake, it can cause the algae and other aquatic plants to explode in growth.
 They use up all the oxygen in the water and suffocate out other life forms like frogs and fish.